Skip to Content

 I never get sick of those Coromandel views!

-One of the best coastal views on the North Island can be enjoyed from the Shakespeare Cliff Lookout next to Lonely Bay and a 35-minute drive from Whitianga town.
+One of the best places to visit on the North Island for epic views is the Shakespeare Cliff Lookout.
+It’s next to Lonely Bay and a 35-minute drive from Whitianga town.
 The views of Cooks Bay, Lonely Bay, and the surrounding islands from here are nothing short of breathtaking, especially on a sunny day.

 A steep, narrow gravel road takes you to the small parking lot where you can walk a short 2 minutes to the viewing platform.
 It’s worth noting that this is a popular viewpoint, and the small parking lot tends to get full pretty early on weekends and during school holidays.